 To obtain a gloss equivalent to that of a glass mirror, the transparency (or Haze) of the film must be as low as possible.
 The number of references of films with these characteristics are thus rather limited.

 VERY CLEAR FILM METALLISATION : A REAL CONSTRAINT

 The metallisation of these very transparent and very smooth films is a very special know-how.
-Micro-scratches must be avoided both during the vacuum metallisation process (see the description of the metallisation on our website with the synoptic of a metallising machine) and during the cutting operation (Lengthening and delamination).
+Micro-scratches must be avoided both during the vacuum metallisation process and during the cutting operation (Lengthening and delamination).
 The films used are commonly called “ultra-clear films” and are very sensitive to scratching and micro scratches.
 It is also very difficult to detect these micro scratches during th process because the speeds are high and the eye cannot detect them.
 It is therefore necessary to carry out checks after metallisation and correct machine settings (tensions, cylinder speeds, continuous optical densities, etc.)

 Another constraint is the control of the winding of these film.
 Indeed, due to the very smooth appearance of the film surface, blocking phenomena can occur (in the same way that is difficult to slide 2 glasses on each other).
 Processes exist on cutting machines to avoid this type of problem.

 TWO-WAY MIRROR: SEEING WITHOUT BEING SEEN !

 One application is the two-way mirror.
 Indeed, by playing on the optical density, it is possible to obtain a two-way mirror which gives the possibility to see without being seen.
 The optical density used is then very low.